Federal Falls campground

 An Australian menagerie

-Mount Canobolas has an abundance of native animals which thrive in this environment.
-Thornbills, treecreepers, wrens and honeyeaters, as well as the good old magpies, currawongs, rosellas, kangaroos and wallabies call Mount Canobolas home.
-Vegetation like the endangered silver-leaf candlebark can also be found in the area.
+Mount Canobolas has an abundance of native animals which thrive in this special environment.
+Around 950 species of plants and animals have been recorded in the park, including several species that exist nowhere else in the world.
+Thornbills, treecreepers, flame robins, wrens and honeyeaters, as well as good old magpies, currawongs, rosellas, kangaroos and wallabies call Mount Canobolas home.
+Threatened and endangered species like the antechinus marsupial mouse and silver-leaf candlebark can also be found in the area.
 When the sun goes down, grab your torch to spot the many possums and wombats, all the while being serenaded by the southern boobook owl.

 - Snowgum walking track Snowgum walking track is short and easy, it starts from the summit of Mount Canobolas or from Federal Falls campground.
 It’s a great way to work up a hunger for a barbecue lunch.